Natural Disasters in Japan: Earthquakes, Tsunami and Typhoons

 And occasionally:

 Fortunately, Japanese architecture uses state-of-the-art anti-seismic construction techniques, and very strict prevention standards usually help protect from most of natural disasters.
-As for volcanic activity, Japan Meteorological Agency (JMA) is constantly monitoring 47 volcanoes out of the 110 actives ones known in Japan, such as Mount Fuji and Hakone.
+As for volcanic activity, Japan Meteorological Agency (JMA) is constantly monitoring 47 volcanoes out of the 110 actives ones known in Japan, including Mount Fuji and Hakone.

 Recent Natural Disasters in Japan